telerik/fiddler-docs/Configure-Fiddler/Troubleshooting/MSFirewall.md

 ---
-title: Fiddler and Microsoft Firewall Client
+title: Fiddler Classic and Microsoft Firewall Client
 description: Disabling Web browser automatic configuration in the Microsoft Firewall client
 slug: MSFirewall
 publish: true
 position: 9
 ---

-Problem: Fiddler Detaches Randomly with MS Firewall for ISA 2004
+Problem: Fiddler Classic Detaches Randomly with MS Firewall for ISA 2004
 ----------------------------------------------------------------

 Microsoft Firewall client for Microsoft ISA 2004 has an option to automatically reconfigure Internet Explorer settings.
-Unfortunately, this setting will cause Internet Explorer to detach from Fiddler at random times.
+Unfortunately, this setting will cause Internet Explorer to detach from Fiddler Classic at random times.

 Solution: Disable Web browser automatic configuration in the Microsoft Firewall client
 --------------------------------------------------------------------------------------